M0xkLurk3r/fish-solaris/README.md

 	chsh -s /usr/local/bin/fish

 chsh will prompt you for your password, and change your default shell.
-Substitute "/usr/local/bin/fish" with whatever path to fish is in your /etc/shells file.

-Use the following command if you didn't already add your fish path to /etc/shells.

-        echo /usr/local/bin/fish | sudo tee -a /etc/shells

 To switch your default shell back, you can run: